This article will discuss SMS phishing, or smishing statistics in 2024.

 The survey conducted between December 2021 and January 2022 revealed that over 61% of Japanese smartphone users neither heard about the term nor knew the meaning of smishing.

-And with that, we’re ending our discussion about some smishing statistics in 2022.
+And with that, we’re ending our discussion about some smishing stats in 2024.
 Sadly, phishing is a part of our life in today’s technological world.